 How to start PREP therapy

-If you are interested in starting PREP therapy, the first step is to talk to your healthcare provider.
+If you are interested in starting PREP therapy, the first step is to schedule an appointment with Dr. Freeman or Celeste at Freeman Concierge Medical Clinic in downtown Austin, TX.
 They will assess your risk factors and determine if PREP is right for you.
 If they determine that PREP is appropriate, they will prescribe the medication and provide instructions on how to take it.

 It is important to take PREP therapy as directed by your healthcare provider.
 This involves taking the medication every day and getting regular follow-up appointments to monitor your health and assess the effectiveness of the medication.